eekcoopuw/jobmon/docsource/quickstart.rst

     or resource prediction work in the Jobmon database.
 Pass in task attributes as a list or dictionary to create_task(). task_attribute_type
-    Types of task attributes that can be tracked task_instance
+    Types of task attributes that can be tracked. task_instance
     This is an actual run of a task.
 Like calling a function in Python.
 One Task can have multiple task instances if they are retried.